ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.2.4 PRID Generator

-Upon receiving a request to generate PRID with input parameters the system generates PRID as per default PRID generation logic
+Upon receiving a request to generate PRID with input parameters, the system generates PRID as per default PRID generation logic

-PRID generated should contain number of digits as configured by the ADMIN In absence of the configured length, the PRID generated should contain 14 digits PRID is generated as per the defined logic mentioned below
+1. PRID generated should contain number of digits as configured by the ADMIN
+1. In absence of the configured length, the PRID generated should contain 14 digits
+1. PRID is generated as per the defined logic mentioned below
    * The number should not contain any alphanumeric characters
    * The number should not contain any repeating numbers for 2 or more than 2 digits
    * The number should not contain any sequential number for 3 or more than 3 digits
    * The numbers should not be generated sequentially
    * The number should not have repeated block of numbers for 2 or more than 2 digits
    * The number should not contain the restricted numbers defined by the ADMIN
    * The last digit in the number should be reserved for a checksum
    * The number should not contain '0' or '1' as the first digit.

-Respond with the PRID to the source
+4. Responds with the PRID to the source

-Raise an alert in case of listed exceptions as listed below
+1. Raises an alert in case of listed exceptions as listed below
 ### <p align="left"> **1.
 Type: Success – Info Message**

 |**Scenario**|**Message**|**Message Code**|